-Design an experiment in which you use the ADC in LPC1769.
-The input can be the LDR (light sensor) or the potentiometer.
+1. Use the ADC in LPC1769 to read an analog input device, such as the LDR (light sensor) or the potentiometer.

 The output can be any thing you want.
-The seven-segment display is the minimum requirement.
-It is recommended that you use mapping rather than an if-else block.
+The seven-segment display is a good option.
+You can simply display the analog level.
+If you use one seven-segment display, you have 10 different levels (0 to 9).